matsfunk/pxt-oocsi-test/README.md

 # MakeCode extension for OOCSI

-This library provides an extension to connect your MicroBit v2 to the [OOCSI](https://oocsi.net) network using an [ESP8266 WiFi Grove Module](https://www.cytron.io/p-grv-wifi-8266).
+This library provides an extension to connect your MicroBit v2 to the [OOCSI](https://oocsi.net) middleware using an [ESP8266 WiFi Grove Module](https://www.cytron.io/p-grv-wifi-8266) or an [ESP8266 ESP-01 module](https://www.datasheethub.com/espressif-esp8266-serial-esp-01-wifi-module/).
+For more information on the OOCSI design middleware, including references, open-source server, open-source libraries for other platforms and (video) tutorials, see [OOCSI](https://oocsi.net).

 To connect, send data, and receive data from the OOCSI network, you need to follow these steps:
 1. Initialize the WIFI module (ESP8266)
 2. Connect to a WIFI network